Oxford Brookes University: History

-Oxford Brookes University started in 1865 as the Oxford School of Art, located in a single room on the ground floor of the Taylor Institution at St Giles', Oxford.
+Oxford Brookes University started in 1865 as the Oxford School of Art, located in a single room on the ground floor of the Taylor Institution in St Giles', Oxford.
 In 1870 the School of Science was added and in 1891, under the administration of the City Council's Technical Instruction Committee, it was renamed the Oxford City Technical School, incorporating the School of Art, which remained distinct.
 Plans were made to relocate to the former Blue Coat School for Boys on St. Ebbes.

 In 1934 the School of Art and the Technical School were merged and John Henry Brookes, head of the School of Art and vice-principal of the Technical School, was appointed the first principal of the merged institution, called the Schools of Technology, Art and Commerce.
 By 1950 the college had 4,000 students.
 A new campus was built on a site offered by the local Morrell brewing family.
 Renamed "Oxford College of Technology", it opened on the new site in 1956.
 Its first residence hall was established in 1960 and the college relocated to Headington in 1963.

 In 1970, it became Oxford Polytechnic.
 In 1976, it took over the former Lady Spencer-Churchill College, which had been founded in Wheatley in August 1965.
 In 1992 it incorporated the Dorset House School of Occupational Therapy, the first school of occupational therapy in the UK.
 Later in 1992, following enactment of the Further and Higher Education Act, it became Oxford Brookes University, the only one of the new universities to be named after its founder.
 In 2000, it took over the site of Westminster College, Oxford, basing its education and theological activities on the site, although theology was withdrawn in 2015.

 In October 2003, Oxford Brookes University became the first university in the world to be awarded Fairtrade status.

 Baroness Kennedy served as the university's chancellor from 1994 to 2001.
 In 2007, Graham Upton retired as vice-chancellor and his successor, Janet Beer, was inaugurated in September.
 In July 2008, Shami Chakrabarti, director of Liberty, replaced Jon Snow as chancellor.

 In March 2015, Alistair Fitt was inaugurated as vice-chancellor, replacing Janet Beer.
 In May 2022, Brookes Union released a letter stating the student body had filed a no confidence motion against Fitt.
 Dame Katherine Grainger, a former British Olympic rower, replaced Shami Chakrabarti as chancellor.
 Grainger was Britain's most decorated female Olympic athlete and the first British woman to win medals at five successive games (Rio 2016, London 2012, Beijing in 2008, Athens in 2004 and Sydney in 2000).
 She was made a dame for her services to rowing and charity in the 2017 New Years Honours.
 In June 2020 Katherine Grainger stood down as chancellor, with Paterson Joseph appointed in October 2022.

 In 2015, Oxford Brookes University celebrated its 150th anniversary.
 A range of events and activities took place, including celebrations recognising John Henry Brookes, the university's modern founder.
 The first founder's day was held in May 2016.